Klipper3d/klipper/docs/G-Codes.md

 - `BLTOUCH_STORE MODE=<output_mode>`: This stores an output mode in the EEPROM of a BLTouch V3.1 Available output_modes are: `5V`, `OD`

+### Z Endstop Calibration by Current Position

+The following commands are available when the z_endstop_set_calibration config section (which has no further options) is enabled:
+- `Z_ENDSTOP_SET_CALIBRATION Z=<value>`: This command will change the
+  `position_endstop` value for the Z stepper such that the current Z position will equal the given Z coordinate.
+Requires a `SAVE_CONFIG` to take effect.

 ### Delta Calibration

 The following commands are available when the